-Finding Recommendation authority are needed for each functional area in the OLS.
+1 Finding Recommendation authority are needed for each functional area in the OLS.
 Additionally, the Executive Director currently is the designated supervisor for 14 out of the 23 employees working in the OLS Department.
 Office, and Legislative Advisement / Reporting).
 Each of these areas would be structured as noted in Exhibit 3, to reduce the number of employees directly reporting to the Executive Director from 14 to 5.
 The proposed organizational chart would include the following levels of supervision: a.
-OLS Administration 1) Administrative Services Officer - supervised by Executive Director 2) Accounting Technician, Senior Office Specialist and Maintenance Technician - supervised by Administrative Services Officer b.
+OLS Administration Administrative Services Officer - supervised by Executive Director Accounting Technician, Senior Office Specialist and Maintenance Technician - supervised by Administrative Services Officer b.
 Legislative Tracking 1) Legislative Secretary II and Policy Analyst - supervised by Executive Director c.
-Council Delegates Office 1) Legislative Clerk Supervisor - supervised by Executive Director 2) Legislative Secretary III, Il and I - supervised by Legislative Clerk Supervisor d.
-Legislative Advisement / Reporting 1) Legislative Advisor and Reporter Manager (one position) - supervised by Executive Director Legislative Advisor II and I - supervised by Legislative Advisor and Reporter Manager Legislative Reporter "Lead" and Legislative Reporter - supervised by Legislative Advisor and Reporter Manager (to ensure quality control of meeting packets, agendas, journals, committee reports and resolutions) 4) Legislative Reporter "Lead" - schedules reporters and ensures coverage of committees 5) Records Clerk - supervised by Legislative Reporter "Lead" Finding #A-2 Recommendation #A-2 The job responsibilities reflected in the current OLS job classifications do not always align well with the OLS functions that they support.
-Collaboration between functional areas of the OLS and outside parties also Modify the current OLS organizational structure to facilitate proper supervision, foster a spirit of personal accountability, and create a more collaborative environment.
+Council Delegates Office Legislative Clerk Supervisor - supervised by Executive Director Legislative Secretary III, II and I - supervised by Legislative Clerk Supervisor d.
+Legislative Advisement / Reporting Legislative Advisor and Reporter Manager (one position) - supervised by Executive Director 2) Legislative Advisor II and I - supervised by Legislative Advisor and Reporter Manager States of the second second 3) Legislative Reporter "Lead" and Legislative Reporter - supervised by Legislative Advisor and Reporter Manager (to ensure quality control of meeting packets, agendas, journals, committee reports and resolutions) 4) Legislative Reporter "Lead" - schedules reporters and ensures coverage of and the second se committees 5) Records Clerk - supervised by Legislative Reporter "Lead" Finding #A-2 Recommendation #A-2 The job responsibilities reflected in the current OLS job classifications do not always align well with the OLS Modify the current OLS organizational structure to facilitate proper supervision, foster a spirit of personal accountability, and create a more collaborative environment.